President of Element Three

 After four years at Purdue, Tiffany Sauder (then Tiffany Schwab) walked away from the Krannert School of Management and into her very first gig – as a financial analyst with pharmaceutical heavyweight Eli Lilly.

 That’s right.
 The founder of one the fastest-growing marketing agencies in the Midwest began her career not as a star creative or digital mastermind.
 But as a number cruncher.

 “Agencies have spent years making people believe that results-driven marketing is a secret recipe.
 But one lesson I learned early on is that marketing is not magic.
 No matter how often the what and the where may change, the how will always stay the same – by uncovering your story, crafting a game plan and reacting to the results in real time.”

-When Tiffany took over Element Three in 2006, she was 24.
-In a little over ten years, she’s changed her last name to “Sauder,” had three daughters and boosted annual revenues by 950 percent.
+When Tiffany took over Element Three in 2006, she was 25.
+In twelve years time, she’s changed her last name to “Sauder,” had three daughters, and boosted annual revenues by over 1000 percent.

-The latter has gotten E3 into the Inc. 5000 a couple of times, named to the Indianapolis Business Journal’s FAST25, and recognized as a Company to Watch by the Indiana Office of Small Business & Entrepreneurship.
-The former has given Tiffany a renewed sense of fulfillment.
+The latter has gotten Element Three into the Inc. 5000 four consecutive times, seen E3 named the largest full-service marketing agency in Indianapolis by the Indianapolis Business Journal, and had Tiffany recognized as a member of the IBJ’s Forty Under 40.
+The former has given her a renewed sense of fulfillment.